albert-decatur/geonames2sqlite/README.md

 As of 2014-10-01 countryInfo.txt has an incorrect number of fields for Åland Islands due to a double tab.
 SQLite will also interpret the last - and entirely empty - field in countryInfo.txt as an error.
 The script assumes these oddities are still the case and handles them accordingly, though to ignores Åland Islands.

+Note that while allCountries.geonameid is used as a foreign key for most tables, we really ought to break up allCountries into more tables for feature codes/classes and admin codes/names in order to use the appropriate foreign keys there.

 TODO
 ====